Direct cinema: Origins

 "Direct cinema is the result of two predominant and related factors—The desire for a new cinematic realism and the development of the equipment necessary to achieving that desire" (Monaco 2003, p.
 206).
 Many technological, ideological and social aspects contribute to the direct cinema movement and its place in the history of cinema.

 Lightweight cameras

 Direct cinema was made possible, in part, by the advent of light, portable cameras, which allowed the hand-held camera and more intimacy in the filmmaking.
 It also produced movements that are the style's visual trademark.
 The first cameras of this type were German cameras, designed for ethnographic cinematography.
-The company Arriflex was considered the first to widely commercialize such cameras, that were improved for aerial photography during World War II.
+The company Arriflex was considered the first to widely commercialize such cameras, that were improved for aerial and battlefield photography during World War II.
 Easily available, portable cameras played an important part, but the existence of these cameras in itself did not trigger the birth of direct cinema.